Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Like Daraius, Chase Ultimate Rewards are my go-to transferable points.
 Most often, I transfer them to Hyatt, because we’ve always received outstanding customer service (and incredible experiences) at Hyatt hotels.
 Seriously, ask my kids what their favorite hotel chain is (but don’t mention the DoubleTree cookie because that’ll skew the result). 🙂

-I earn a moderate number of Chase Ultimate Rewards points each month with everyday spending on my Chase Sapphire Preferred, Chase Freedom, and Chase Ink Plus (no longer offered) cards.
+I earn a moderate number of Chase Ultimate Rewards points each month with everyday spending on my Chase Sapphire Preferred Card, Chase Freedom, and Chase Ink Plus (no longer offered) cards.
 But there’s always a sting when I transfer points to an airline or hotel partner and see my balance drop significantly.

 Recently, I traveled to Paris with my mom and youngest daughter.
 And transferred 45,000 Chase Ultimate Rewards points to Hyatt for our 3-night stay at the Hyatt Regency Paris Etoile.
 We saved ~$800!